Cooking with Wild Game: Light novels

 The light novel series was originally published by EDA as a free-to-read web novel on Shōsetsuka ni Narō in 2014 and Hobby Japan published the first volume in print with illustrations by Kochimo in October 2015.
-As of September 30, 2025, thirty-six volumes have been published.
+As of December 19, 2025, thirty-seven volumes have been published, with the series moving to a digital-only release from volume thirty-six onwards.
 The light novel is licensed in North America by J-Novel Club.
-As of September 2025, twenty-nine English volumes have been published.
+As of May 2026, thirty-three English volumes have been published.